 Slow Cooker Hearty Chicken Stew

-Some of you know that my husband contracted the alpha-gal allergy as a result of a tick bite last year.
+Some of you know that my husband contracted the alpha-gal allergy as a result of a tick bite in 2017.
 This means he can’t eat red meat or dairy anymore.
-(It also means that I wait until he travels for work so that I can gorge on all the steak I can get my hands on.
-And I do gorge.
-I really love steak.)
-Thanks to his new allergies we’re enjoying an abundance of chicken at Casa de Shoemaker these days, friend.
+(It also means that I wait until he travels for work so that I can gorge on all the steak I can get my hands on.)
+Thanks to his allergies we’re enjoying an abundance of chicken at Casa de Shoemaker these days, friend.

 It’s easy to whip this up at home.
-First, you’ll toss the essentials into your slow cooker… chicken, carrots, celery, potatoes, chicken stock, seasoning, and fresh herbs.
-I recommend cutting up a whole chicken.
-That mixture of white and dark meat really amps up the flavor of your stock.
-You can always just use chicken breasts or thighs if you prefer.
-In the recipe notes you’ll see my recommendations on that.
+First, you’ll toss the essentials into your slow cooker… chicken, carrots, celery, potatoes, chicken stock, seasoning, and herbs.
+You can use raw chicken breasts, thighs, or cut up a whole chicken.
+(That mixture of white and dark meat really amps up the flavor of your stock.)

-Once the chicken is cooked you shred it with a fork and discard the skin and bones.
+Once the chicken is cooked you shred it with a fork and add the chicken pieces back to the slow cooker.
+Discard the skin and bones if using a whole chicken.
 At this point the chicken is literally falling off the bone on it’s own.

 When I’m serving this up I like to stir in fresh herbs to brighten everything up right at the very end.
 If you’ve hung around here long enough you know I do love adding a bit of gorgeous green to pretty much everything.